s1ac2x1/bom-remover-maven/README.md

 2. **mask** - by default set to "*"
 3. **type** - the only one possible type is *default*
 4. **deep** - whether to look into subfolders, "y" or "n", "y" if not set

+Please pay attention to phase in which you'll plan to use that plugin.
+It is quite useless to update files after packaging, so if you want to assemble application with corrected files, use plugin in phases prior to *package*